As of 6th July 2021, Fairywill has stopped selling all of its oral care products via Amazon.

 The Fairywill Pro P11 is designed to be a more premium model.
 This is demonstrated a little through the unboxing.
 The P11 box is more sturdy and there is an expensive(ish) feeling to the experience

 You do to get a fair bit in the box, which is not uncommon for Fairywill.

 Initial impressions are good and I don’t think many would be disappointed.
 There is certainly the feeling that more effort has been made in the design.

 It looks very clean and simple and it is perhaps no surprise that in 2020, it won a reddot design award.

 The handle is a cylindrical tube, much like most other electric toothbrushes.
-But, about a third of the way down the handle is a copper colored ring.
+But, about a third of the way down the handle is a copper coloured ring.
 The body of the handle pinches in around this ring.